xiaocanli/xiaocanli.github.io/_pages/cv.md

 * Member of AGU and APS

 ## Computer Skills
-* Five-year experiences of using supercomputers at LANL, NERSC, and TACC.
+* Six-year experiences of using supercomputers at LANL, NERSC, and TACC.
 * Languages: C, C++, Python, and Fortran.
 Parallelization: MPI, OpenMP, and CUDA.
 Building tools: Make and CMake.
 Debugging tools: GDB, Valgrind, and Arm DDT.
 Version control: Git.
 I/O: HDF5.